Five of Tokushima Prefecture's Most Attractive Tourist Spots

 [Tokushima Recommendation #3] Activities To Enjoy With Children

 Tokushima City, Tokushima Prefecture, is also known as the city of water.

 Every July, there are lots of activities that you can enjoy with your children, such as the Tokushima Hyotanjima Water City Festival (徳島ひょうたん島水都祭り, Tokushima Hyotanjima Suito Matsuri) and the Hyotanjima Cruise!

-The model of Hyokkori Hyotanjima, a puppet show on NHK, was Hyotanjima in Tokushima City.
+The model of Hyokkori Hyoutanjima, a puppet show on NHK, was Hyoutanjima in Tokushima City.

 And there's another recommended activity that you can enjoy with your children!

 That is, climbing the mountain, Bentenyama, which is famous as the smallest mountain in Japan.